Star-Academy/Team3-Codes/README.md

 Learning about SOLID concepts and added Unit Test to phase one project.
 ### Phase Four
 Just started to code in C#, the project in this phase is to implement a simple JSON project.
+### Phase Five
+An Implementation of Search Project (that has been implemented in Java in phases 1 and 2 and 3) in C# with TDD approach.